ArthropodAssault/PureCrystal-1.1/README.md

 The 6 evolution stones are available from the Cianwood mart, including water, fire, thunder, leaf, moon, and sun stones.
 The stones cost 5,000 each.

-The Kanto gym leaders all have their pokemon's levels increased to create a more normal level curve.
-There are no other changes to boss trainer parties.

 The opponent status & stat altering move 25% accuracy debuff is no longer in the game.
 All opponent status moves have their normal accuracy.

 The clock may now be changed by simultaneously pressing down, B, and select on the title screen.
 There is no longer a password requirement.